masai1116/SHARE-seq-alignment/README.md

 genename=gene_name # gene_name (official gene symbol) or gene_id (ensemble gene name), gene_name is default

 refgene=gencode # gencode or genes; gencode is default; genes is UCSC refseq genes; gencode also annotates nc-RNA

-## fastq configuration
-Indexed=F # T or F; defaul is F, indicate if the fastq reads are already indexed Start=Fastq_Merge # Bcl or Fastq_Merge (when fastq were generated per run) or Fastq_SplitLane (when fastq were generated per sequencing lane)
-Runtype=full # QC or full;  QC only analyze 12M reads to get a quick sense of data Sequencer=Novaseq # Novaseq or Nextseq;  miseq or nova-seq should use "Novaseq"